jvanasco/imagehelper/README.md

         optimize_original=True,
         optimize_resized=True,
     )
-    fakedResizedImages = resizer.fake_resultset(original_filename = archive_filename)
+    fakedResizedImages = resizer.fake_resultset(
+        original_filename=archive_filename
+    )

     ## generate the filenames
-    deleter = imagehelper.saver.s3.SaverManager(saverConfig=saverConfig, resizerConfig=resizerConfig)
+    deleter = imagehelper.saver.s3.SaverManager(
+        saverConfig=saverConfig, resizerConfig=resizerConfig
+    )
     targetFilenames = build.generate_filenames(fakedResizedImages, guid)

-the `original_filename` is needed in `fake_resultset`, because a resultset tracks the original file and it's type.  as of the `0.1.0` branch, only the extension of the filename is utilized.
+The `original_filename` is needed in `fake_resultset`, because a resultset tracks the original file and it's type.
+As of the `0.1.0` branch, only the extension of the filename is utilized.

 ## FAQ - validate uploaded image ?